R Advanced

 The above output image shows the department-wise minimum salary.

-Two same minimum values
+Two identical minimum values

 What if we have a data frame with two rows with the same minimum values in a single group?
 How do we deal with that?
 If you use dplyr’s group_by() and summarise(), it will return a single minimum value, and the other will be discarded from the output.